shiika-lang/shiika/README.md

 ### Implementation (Rust, src/*)

 - [x] Parse and emit LLVM IR for minimal case
-- [ ] Embed arg name to .ll (for better debuggability; but can we do this with inkwell/llvm-sys?)
+- [x] Embed arg name to .ll for better debuggability
 - [x] Check type of return value
 - [ ] Implement metaclass (eg. `A.new`)
 - [ ] Nested class